-NAVG 201 Navigation I
+NAVG 112 Terrestrial Navigation

 Advance piloting techniques and practices including: voyage planning, use of pertinent publications in the determination of the voyage plan, effects of tide and current and their calculations, set and drift problems, visibility of lights, and the Pilot Chart.
 Analysis and determination of the terrestrial fix.
-Sailings and their applications, including mid-latitude and great circle sailing problems; Estimated time of arrival and fuel consumption problems.
+Sailings and their applications, including mid-latitude and great circle sailing problems.
+Estimated time of arrival and fuel consumption problems.
 Introduction to time and nautical astronomy.
 Laboratory hours will continue with practical chart work including basic piloting problems using bearings and ranges, use of, identification and aids to navigation, factors affecting vessel's course and speed.
 Extensive exposure to bridge simulation and college tug for practical application of piloting and boat handling.
 In compliance with international STCW requirements, there will be no D or D+ grades in this course.

-Prerequisites: PS 111 and 113, MT 510.
+Corequisites: PS 111 and 112.

-NAVG 301 Nautical Astronomy and Celestial Navigation
+NAVG 212 Celestial Navigation

 Topics include: The theory of celestial navigation; the celestial sphere; the navigational spherical triangle; time and its application; Development of the celestial line of position.
 Celestial sight reduction: spherical trigonometry formulas and sight reduction tables: the use of the Nautical Almanac; determination of latitude; determination of time of celestial phenomena; compass error from azimuths and amplitudes of celestial bodies.
+In compliance with international STCW requirements, there will be no D or D+ grades in this course.

-Prerequisite: NAVG 201.
+Prerequisite: NAVG 112.